carpentries/governance/code-of-conduct-transparency-reports/2020-02-22-coc-transparency-report.md

 The Committee processed one formal incident report.
 The committee concluded that a breach of our Code of Conduct had occurred.
 As a result, a private reprimand was issued to the person that was reported.

-### Summary of Policy Matters
+### Summary of Police Matters
-There were no policy matters.
+There were no police matters.

 ### Policy changes